kevthompson/Network-Balancer/README.md

 TO-DO:

--Make Facelist update when an entry becomes a zero

--Fix algorithm so they don't just go to zero
+-Make FaceList a List<List<double[]>> and use inner products to get values.

--Make Facelist a List<Point> instead of List<List<Point>>
+-Make a List<double[]> called "NodeVectors"

--git gud
+-FaceList should get vals from NodeVectors and perform operations on each of the vectors, sending the dot products of vectors into the Adjacency Matrix